Advanced AI Cleanup is live. Better color, cleaner results.

 Q: Should I use this for PDFs?

-A: For single images, advanced mode on /upload is the right place to start.
+A: For single images, high-fidelity cleanup on /upload is the right place to start.
 For multi-page files, use /pdf-handwriting-remover so you can preview and process pages in a document workflow.

 Next step